 - The date the complaint was received by us and dates of all communication throughout the life cycle of the complaint to its final closure;

-- A copy of the written complaint; and
+- A copy of the written complaint or a summary of the voice communications with you regarding the complaint; and

 - All communications with you including details of the response to the complaint, final resolution and any determination in respect of the complaint with associated documentation.